missystar/Went/Privacy.md

 **Privacy of the Android IMSI-Catcher Detector:**

-* Our App will not collect, nor submit any private data.
-EVER.
+* Our App will not collect, nor submit any private data without notice.
 * If you discover any possible security risk, submit an Issue!